 Having a baby can be a great source of joy.
 Not only is it a new addition to your family, but it's also a new budget consideration to include in your financial commitments.
 When thinking of a new baby, you're probably thinking about food, nappies, clothes, toys and other items that will make raising your baby smooth sailing.
-Although there is no way to eliminate all the expenses that come along with looking after a little human, you can keep them to a minimum and avoid payday loans, if you learn to be financially savvy.
+Although there is no way to eliminate all the expenses that come along with looking after a little human, you can keep them to a minimum with some effort and avoid payday loans, if you learn to be financially savvy.
 Being financially savvy when it comes to babies means cutting costs and saving where you can as it's a long road ahead.
 We've got some tips on how you can make this happen and it starts with putting yourself on a budget.

 It is so easy to get carried away when it comes to spending on kids.
 Whether you're expecting or already have a baby on board, you may feel the urge to want to give your baby the very best of everything.
 Although this is arguably the natural desire of every parent, it may not be realistic or financially sustainable.
 In order to not go overboard and end up needing payday loans to cover the rest of your bills every month, you should draw up a budget.
 This will require you to look at the current state of your finances and decide how much you are going to allocate to looking after your child.
 Your next job after picking a realistic amount you can spend every month is creating a list of expenses.
 List every possible item you think you'll need including one-off buys and recurring expenses.
 The below suggestions will then hopefully help you identify areas where you can cut costs.